 Parts per Billion (ppb) or Micrograms per Liter (μ g/L) are units of measure for concentration of a contaminant.
 A part per million corresponds to one second in 31.7 years.

-Picocuries per Liter (pCi/L) are the units of measure for radioactivity.
+Picocuries per Liter (pCi/L) A common measure of radioactivity